 This option allows you to set the battery save parameters on the sub-window, BATTERY SAVE OP-TIONS.
 When you select this option, the automatic setting feature (Full Power or Low Power) is disabled and the user-preferred parameters become effective.
 The default setting in the sub-windows depends on the Battery Save Mode: Low Power (Long Life) or Full Power (Normal Life).
-For LCD Brightness for details, see Battery Save Options below.
+For details on LCD Brightness, see Battery Save Options below.

-(d) Battery Save Options
+(d) Battery Save Options:

-The following set of options can be selected in the submenu of User Setting, which is one of the Battery Save Mode options.
+The following set of options can be selected in the submenu under User Setting, which is one of the Battery Save Mode options.